rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/L9b_IntroToTestNG.md

 finish

 To use TestNG with Selenium, you need to add the library to your project- If
 you're using Maven, add the following dependency to your pom.xml file.

+# TestNG Annotations:
+TestNG uses annotations to define the behaviour of test methods.
+Some commonly used annotations in Selenium automation are:

+@Test : Marks a method as a test method.
+@BeforeMethod : Executes before each test method
+@AfterMethod : Exectures after each test method
+@BeforeClass : Executes once before the test class.
+@AfterClass : Executes once after the test class.
+@BeforeTest : Executes before a test(a group of classes)

+The @BeforeTest annotation is used to designate a method that should run before any test method belonging to a <test> tag in the XML suite file.

+@AfterTest : Executes after a test (a group of classes).

+@dataprovider - It helps us to run a single testcase with Multiple sets of data.